by Dubsnatch Team March 09, 2023

 They are known for tracks like "Love Sick" and "Bad Woman."

 F.T.
-Island released their sixth studio album in 2016 after going into an indefinite hiatus.
+Island released its 6th studio album in 2016 after going into an indefinite hiatus with the members entering the military.

 Teen Top debuted in 2010 as a six-piece act.